cdapio/cdap/docs/developer-guide/source/advanced.rst

 Datasets System
 ===============
 **Datasets** are your interface to the data.
-Instead of having to manipulate data with low-level APIs, datasets provide higher level abstractions and generic, reusable Java implementations of common data patterns.
+Instead of having to manipulate data with low-level APIs, Datasets provide higher level abstractions and generic, reusable Java implementations of common data patterns.

-A dataset represents both the API and the actual data itself; it is a named collection of data with associated metadata, and it is manipulated through a dataset class.
+A Dataset represents both the API and the actual data itself; it is a named collection of data with associated metadata, and it is manipulated through a Dataset class.

 Types of Datasets
 -----------------
-A dataset abstraction is defined with Java class that implements DatasetDefinition interface.
+A Dataset abstraction is defined with a Java class that implements the ``DatasetDefinition`` interface.
-The implementation of a dataset typically relies on one or more underlying (embedded) datasets.
+The implementation of a Dataset typically relies on one or more underlying (embedded) Datasets.
-For example, the ``IndexedTable`` dataset can be implemented by two underlying Table datasets – one holding the data and one holding the index.
+For example, the ``IndexedTable`` Dataset can be implemented by two underlying Table Datasets – one holding the data and one holding the index.

-We distinguish three categories of datasets: *core*, *system*, and *custom* datasets:
+We distinguish three categories of Datasets: *core*, *system*, and *custom* Datasets:

-- The **core** dataset of the Reactor is a Table.
+- The **core** Dataset of the Reactor is a Table.
 Its implementation may use internal Continuuity classes hidden from developers.

-- A **system** dataset is bundled with the Reactor and is built around one or more underlying core or system datasets to implement a specific data pattern.
+- A **system** Dataset is bundled with the Reactor and is built around one or more underlying core or system Datasets to implement a specific data pattern.

-- A **custom** dataset is implemented by you and can have arbitrary code and methods.
+- A **custom** Dataset is implemented by you and can have arbitrary code and methods.
-  It is typically built around one or more Tables (or other datasets) to implement a specific data pattern.
+  It is typically built around one or more Tables (or other Datasets) to implement a specific data pattern.

-.. - A **system** dataset is bundled with the Reactor but implemented
-.. in the same way as a custom dataset, relying on one or more underlying core or system datasets.

-Each dataset is associated with exactly one dataset implementation to manipulate it.
-Every dataset has a unique name and metadata that defines its behavior.
+Each Dataset is associated with exactly one Dataset implementation to manipulate it.
+Every Dataset has a unique name and metadata that defines its behavior.
-For example, every ``IndexedTable`` has a name and indexes a particular column of its primary table: the name of that column is a metadata property of each dataset of this type.
+For example, every ``IndexedTable`` has a name and indexes a particular column of its primary table: the name of that column is a metadata property of each Dataset of this type.

-Core datasets
+Core Datasets
 -------------
-**Tables** are the only core datasets, and all other datasets are built using one or more core Tables.
+**Tables** are the only core Datasets, and all other Datasets are built using one or more core Tables.
 These Tables are similar to tables in a relational database with a few key differences:

 - Tables have no fixed schema.
 Unlike relational database tables where every